jyojay/MONU_Project_4/README.md

   **Result**</br></br>
     ![image](https://github.com/jyojay/MONU_Project_4/assets/132628129/b97ef204-a4c4-4c00-bafa-d42883077a50) </br></br>

-  **It was observed on training the model with an embedding layer, 1 Bidirectional LSTM layer, a relu and an output sigmoid layer, that the accuracy reached 1 in 3 epochs itself when run for 5 epochs so on a clean code run, only 2 epochs were run with one combination of factors like number of neurons, activation functions and layers to save on Google Colab GPU usage**</br></br>
+  **It was observed on training the model with an embedding layer, 1 Bidirectional LSTM layer, a relu and an output sigmoid layer, that the accuracy reached 1 in 3 epochs itself when run for 5 epochs so on a clean code run, only 3 epochs were run**</br></br>

+**SVM,  Naïve Bayes and BiLSTM had high accuracy (>90%), recall and precision.
+SVM and BiLSTM were unit tested.
+BiLSTM had the best accuracy of 99.8%**

 #### Limitations